arioliveirari/challengeAPI/README.md

 # challengeAPI
- a challenge to use an API to display data
+ a challenge to use an API to display data, you can see the site here: https://challenge-api-seven.vercel.app/